-This school offers parents the option to increase nursery provision for their child by ‘topping up’ the hours their child attends our nursery.
-There is charge of £10.00 per afternoon for this provision.
+For parents who cannot access the Government’s 30-Hours funding scheme, the school offers the option of paying the school directly for additional hours.
+There is charge of £12.00 per afternoon for this provision.
 This extends the session from 11.45am, through lunchtime until 3.00pm.
-This is a reasonable charge of just over £3.00 per hour which is less than that charged by most private nurseries.
+This is a reasonable charge of less than £4.00 per hour.
 The charge includes lunchtime supervision but does not include the lunchtime meal itself; this must be paid for separately.
-Parents can choose to ‘top-up’ for a limited number of afternoons (minimum of 2 afternoons) and increase this during their year.
-Topping-up is a popular choice for parents, particularly working parents.
+Parents can choose to ‘top-up’ for a limited number of afternoons (minimum of 2 afternoons) and have the option to increase this during their year.

-If you would like to apply for a nursery place, we ask you to contact us to register your child’s name up 12 months prior to their admission (the September following their third birthday).
+If you would like to apply for a nursery place, we ask you to contact us to register your child’s name 12-18 months prior to their admission (the September following their third birthday).
 It is not necessary to register your interest earlier than that because we do not prioritise places for those who register their child’s name earlier than others.
 There is no need, for example, to register your child at our school a few days after they are born or indeed before they are born.
-(We also find that some parents who register early often move out of the area within a few years and no longer need a place.)
-Registering your child’s name, even shortly after their birth, with us does not guarantee your child a place.
+Registering your child’s name with us does not guarantee your child a place.
 Once we have your child’s details, we keep them ‘on file’ until it is time for us to send you an application form in the February/March before admission in September.
 Given that we cannot guarantee you a place, you are advised to apply to other nurseries in the area.

 Admission Dates / Registration

-We accept registrations for nursery places up to two years before the date of admission.
+We accept registrations for nursery places 12 – 18 months before the date of admission.
 If your child was born in an academic year for which registration is not yet open, please do not register at this time.
 Please remember that early register does not influence your chances of getting a place.
-Registration up to the deadline line of 31 January each year guarantees that you will be considered for a place, according to our admissions criteria, for the following September.
+We usually close registrations in mid-February.
 Application forms will be sent to you for confirmation of interest in early February following the close of registration for that year.
 Places are allocated according to our admissions criteria and offered in April.